Regression with I-priors: Fisher information, associated distances, and maximum entropy priors

 We now consider two distances between probability distributions $P(\cdot|\theta)$, $\theta\in\Theta$, based on the Fisher information on $\theta$.
 We assume $\Theta$ possesses a finite dimensional parameterization such that the Fisher information $I[\theta]$ for $\theta$ is nonsingular.

-The first is the well-known Rao distance $D_\text{Rao}$, defined as the length of the shortest geodesic on the Riemannian manifold whose metric tensor is the Fisher information \cite{rao45,am81,amari85}.
+The first is the well-known Rao distance $D_\text{Rao}$, defined as the length of the shortest geodesic on the Riemannian manifold whose metric tensor is the Fisher information \citep{rao45,am81,amari85}.
 As an example, consider the family of multivariate normal distributions with unknown mean $\mu\in\mR^p$ and known covariance matrix $\Sigma$.
 The Fisher information on $\mu$ is $\Sigma^{-1}$, which does not depend on $\mu$ so the metric is flat, and the Rao distance between distributions indexed by their mean is the Mahalanobis distance and is given by

-Methods for computing the Rao distance are given by \citeA{am81}, and a list of further examples is given by \citeA{rao87}.
+Methods for computing the Rao distance are given by \citet{am81}, and a list of further examples is given by \citet{rao87}.
 The Rao distance is invariant to reparameterization, which is an advantage if the parameterization of the model is arbitrary, but may be a disadvantage if the parameterization is not arbitrary, because scale information is lost.

 This paper introduces a second distance that depends on the Fisher information, namely the distance $D_I$ defined as the length of the shortest geodesic on the Riemannian manifold with metric tensor the {\em inverse} Fisher information.
-For fixed $\theta_0$, $D_I(\theta,\theta_0)$ can be interpreted as measuring the difficulty of estimating $\norm{\theta-\theta_0}$.
-To illustrate, for the aforementioned multivariate normal family with known covariance, the distance is given by